joist-framework/joist/packages/component/README.md

 ### Component State

-A component view can ONLY be updated by updating the component's state.
+A component render function is only run when a component's state is updated.
-A component's state can be accessed and updated via it's `State` instance which is available via `@get`
+A component's state can be accessed and updated via it's `State` instance which is available using `@get`

 ```TS
 import { component, State, JoistElement, get } from '@joist/component';